stephengold/jme3-utilities/README.md

 ### Next steps

-To see how some of the other features of SkyControl can be used, you may wish to study "TestSkyControl.java" in the "jme3utilities.sky.test" package.
-The easiest way to run the TestSkyControl application is to select the TestSkyControl task from the "tests" sub-project menu.
+To see how some of the other features of SkyControl can be used, you may wish to study "TestSkyControl.java" in the "tests" sub-project.
+The easiest way to run TestSkyControl is to right-click on the "tests" sub-project and select "Tasks" -> "run" -> "runTestSkyControl".

 External links:
   + November 2013 SkyControl demo video: